kyoscryingcorner/ChocolateChatBot/README.md

 You can try the chatbot here --> https://colab.research.google.com/github/eremophobia/ChocolateChatBot/blob/main/ChocolateChatBot.ipynb --> Press "Ctlr + F9" --> Click "Run anyway".

-If you don't know what to type into the textbox you can try these: "hi", "types of chocolate", "process", "ingredients".
+If you don't know what to type into the textbox you can try these: "hi", "types of chocolate", "process", "ingredients", "how is chocolate made".

 To close the textbox just type in "bye".